 Directing credits include: Bay Area Children's Theatre, The Rabbit Hole, Leonard Bernstein Festival of the Arts, Berkeley Playhouse Conservatory, Brandeis University.
 Assistant Directing: Berkeley Repertory Theatre, Shotgun Players, Boxcar Playhouse, Impact Theatre, Mugwumpin.
 Teaching Artist: Berkeley Playhouse Conservatory, Northwoods Ramah Theatre Company/Camp Ramah in Wisconsin.
 Training: Directors Lab West, ATLAS Directing Fellowship, BA, Sociology and Theatre Arts: Brandeis University.
 This will be Lynda's first summer at BIMA.

 Ellen was born in Buffalo, New York, received an M.A. in studio art from New York University and a B.F.A. in art education from the College of Art and Design in Boston.
-I love mixed media.
+She loves mixed media.
 It's all about endless the combinations: natural elements next to abstract ones, fine art with the everyday.

-My pieces have been exhibited in the United States, Israel, Germany, England, Russia, and China.
-For 15 years she lived and worked on community art projects in Israel organizing concrete sculptures and murals throughout the country.
-Today I live in New York City, with a studio as Artist-in-Residence at the Park Avenue Synagogue and teaching at the 92nd St Y and Solomon Schechter School.
+Her pieces have been exhibited in the United States, Israel, Germany, England, Russia, and China.
+For 15 years, she lived and worked on community art projects in Israel organizing concrete sculptures and murals throughout the country.
+Today, she lives in New York City, with a studio as Artist-in-Residence at the Park Avenue Synagogue and teaches at the 92nd St Y and Solomon Schechter School.
 Ellen joined the BIMA faculty in 2007.

 Batnadiv HaKarmi is a painter and writer who spent her formative years in the Old City of Jerusalem, where she still resides.
 She studied art at the Jerusalem Studio School, the International School of Painting, Drawing and Sculpture, Italy, and the New York Studio School, where she was awarded the Dean's Scholarship and the 2010 Summer Scholarship.
 Her painting is complemented by her studies of literature, and she holds an MA, cum laude, in Comparative Literature from the Hebrew University in Jerusalem, where she was awarded the Rector's Prize and the Wolf Foundation Award.